By Tracy Brighten

 Fast Food Nation is the story of how national identity has been changed by a revolution in the way food is grown, processed, marketed and sold.
 It’s the journey of a changing American culture where traditional cowboys are beaten into submission by a new breed of cowboy that views land and livestock as commodities, rather than a way of life.

-Schlosser’s research takes him back to the 1950’s, then forward through five decades.
+Schlosser’s research takes him back to the 1950s, then forward through five decades.
 His travels take him from California and Idaho in the West, through Colorado and Iowa in central U.S., and across the Atlantic to Plauen in Germany.
-I discovered the disturbing chapter that I first read in Pilger to be the tip of a very large iceberg.
+I discovered the disturbing chapter that I first read in Pilger to be the tip of a dangerous iceberg.

 Schlosser takes the stand as both witness and prosecutor, presenting convincing evidence without telling us what to think.
 His evidence in Fast Food Nation has left a bad taste in the mouths of executives at McDonald’s, KFC and Burger King, but Schlosser’s facts remain legally unchallenged after ten years, a point he makes in his afterword in the 2012 edition.